Frank Norman Wilson: Medicine

-Important though Dr. Wilson's papers and tangible contributions have been, his influence as a teacher and as an exponent of the interpretation of electrocardiograms has been of lasting value.
-His profound knowledge of the electrical phenomena underlying the electrocardiogram made him acutely aware of the many things apart from heart disease that may alter the records, and he often commented that the more a physician knows about electrocardiography the more conservative his interpretation of the records will be.
+In addition to his papers and research contributions, Dr. Wilson also had a notable influence as a teacher and interpreter of electrocardiograms.
+His knowledge of the electrical phenomena underlying the electrocardiogram contributed to his understanding that factors other than heart disease could affect electrocardiographic findings, and he commented that greater familiarity with electrocardiography could encourage more cautious interpretation of the records.

 Much of Dr. Wilson's time in the last years of his active service was devoted to informal teaching of electrocardiography to doctors who came from all over the world to study in Ann Arbor under him.
 Many of the physicians who studied at the Heart Station would go on to occupy teaching posts in this country or abroad, and all of them regarded Dr. Wilson with a respect that is close to reverence.
 His work was extremely influential in the ongoing research of Dr. Robert H. Bayley at the University of Oklahoma towards the understanding of the biophysical principles of electrocardiology.